Budibase/website/content/blog/inside-it/in-house-development-examples.md

 This is an undersung yet indispensable tool for any modern organization - especially in the context of remote, international workforces.

 Consider the fact that your employees might never have even met in real life.
 So, for many queries, they’re unlikely to know who the best person to speak to is, let alone how to reach them.
+Then there are issues like language barriers.

 This is an extreme example of where directory tools can offer huge benefits across your organization.